NervanaSystems/aeon/README.md

 Note: if installing system wide (as opposed to within a virtual environment) you may need to run `sudo`

-Now continue on to the [user guide](doc/source/user_guide.rst) to get started using aeon.
-Or to the [developer guide](doc/source/developer_guide.rst) to developing custom loaders/transformers.
+Now continue on to the [user guide](http://aeon.nervanasys.com/index.html/user_guide.html) to get started using aeon.
+Or to the
+[developer guide](http://aeon.nervanasys.com/index.html/developer_guide.html) to developing custom loaders/transformers.

+# Documentation

+The complete documentation for aeon is available [here](aeon.nervanasys.com).

+# Support

+For any bugs or feature requests please:

+Search the open and closed [issues list](https://github.com/NervanaSystems/aeon/issues) to see if we're already working on what you have uncovered.
+Check that your issue/request isn't framework related.
+File a new [issue](https://github.com/NervanaSystems/aeon/issues) or submit a new [pull request](https://github.com/NervanaSystems/aeon/pulls) if you have some code you'd like to contribute

+# License

+We are releasing [aeon](https://github.com/NervanaSystems/aeon) under an open source [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) License.
+We welcome you to [contact us](info@nervanasys.com) with your use cases.